Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 | /authorizationFailureHandling\[\*]/updatePrerequisitePaths | An array of partial paths for the resource(s) (e.g. _/ed-fi/studentSchoolAssociations_) that should be processed before attempting to retry the original request which resulted in an authorization failure. |

 The default configuration targets Data Standard 5.x and later, where the parent resource is `/ed-fi/contacts`.
 For sources on Data Standard 4.0 or earlier, replace that entry with `/ed-fi/parents` → `/ed-fi/studentParentAssociations`.
 An entry whose path or prerequisites do not exist in the source's dependency graph is skipped with a warning in the log (it does not fail the run).

+How the retry works: a `403 Forbidden` POST response for a configured resource is skipped without publishing an error, because the entire resource is re-published through a second, bounded streaming pass once all of its `updatePrerequisitePaths` resources have completed.
+Individual failed items are not queued or retried in place — the second pass covers them (which also means the resource's documents are fetched from the source and sent to the target twice).
+A request that is still `Forbidden` during the second pass is treated as a final error (or as a warning, when the target connection sets `treatForbiddenPostAsWarning`).

 The default configuration is as follows:
 ```json